jiaming-sec/tryhackme-learning-paths/Cyber Security 101/command line.md

 You can check your network information using **ipconfig**.
 The terminal output below shows our IP address, subnet mask, and default gateway.

 Network Troubleshooting
+One common troubleshooting task is checking if the server can access a particular server on the Internet.
+The command syntax is **ping target_name**